sethg9/super-card-flashcards/README.md

 # Super Card Flashcards

 An offline Windows flashcard app for studying at your own pace—with math, images, and no daily limits or due dates.
+Made to be a perfect offline Quizlet Alternative.

 **[Download for Windows](https://github.com/sethg9/super-card-flashcards/releases/latest)** · **[User guide and tutorials](https://github.com/sethg9/super-card-flashcards/wiki)**